 "Financial Data" - financial accounts and payment card details

-"Profile data" - your username and password, [purchase or orders made by you,] preferences, feedback [and survey responses]
+"Profile Data" - your username and password, purchases or orders made by you, preferences, feedback and survey responses

-"Transaction data" - [details about payments to and from you and other details of products and services you have purchased from us]
+"Transaction and Usage Data" - details about payments to and from you and other details of products and services you have purchased from us